Meet The Board.

 “We are delighted with our new board, which includes leaders in tribal business and Indigenous art, and speaks to the health of our organization,” says Kim Peone (Colville Confederated Tribes/Eastern Band of Cherokee), SWAIA Executive Director.

-Tap on the images and bios below to learn more about the SWAIA board members:
+Tap/click on the images and bios below to learn more about SWAIA's board members: